David Walsh (Tipperary Gaelic footballer)

 David Walsh (born 1966) is an Irish Gaelic footballer who played as a right corner-back for the Tipperary senior team.

-Born in Tipperary, Walsh first arrived on the inter-county scene at the age of sixteen when he first linked up with the Tipperary minor team before later joining the under-21 side.
+Born in County Tipperary, Walsh first arrived on the inter-county scene at the age of sixteen when he first linked up with the Tipperary minor team before later joining the under-21 side.
 Walsh joined the senior panel during the 1987 championship.

 At club level Walsh is a one-time championship medallist with Arravale Rovers.
 He retired from inter-county football following the conclusion of the 1987 championship.